 Use cases

 - Model selection — compare the cost of equivalent workloads between Flash, Sonnet, and DeepSeek.
+For the framework on when reasoning models earn their cost, see Reasoning models: when to pay.

 - Budgeting — project monthly spend before onboarding a new feature.